 PCA Services and ADHP are operated under the DC state Medicaid plan and are administered by the Department of Health Care Finance (DHCF).

-Personal Care Aide Services are provided by home health agencies and provide assistance with bathing, dressing, grooming, mobility, transitioning (for example; from a bed to a chair), toiletry, and eating.
+Personal Care Aide Services are provided by home health agencies and provide assistance with the following:

 To apply for Medicaid, a senior must fill out the Combined Application for Medical Assistance.
 One can call the DC Department of Human Services’ Division of Economic Security Administration (ESA) at 202-727-5355 with questions or if assistance is needed.
-The application needs to be submitted to one’s local ESA Service Center nearest the applicant, which can be done via mail or in person.
+The application needs to be submitted to one’s local ESA Service Center, which can be done via mail or in person.

 An assessment of the need for assistance is required once accepted by the Medicaid program.
 To begin the process, a physician or registered nurse who is a DC Medicaid provider must fill out a Prescription Order Form.